RashRAJ/eBPF-Security-CI-CD-Agent/challenge.md

 - What other Gitlab products and services can we enable/showcase?
 - What other Google products and services can we enable/showase?

+## Impleemntation steps

+- Architecture/flow of the solution
+- Runner Setup with eBPF controls
+- eBPF Controls and policies (using kntrl or custom build?)
+- Genimi integration on Gitlab Pipeline